simonpacis/Dungeons-of-Arvum/readme.md

 |----------------------|------------------------|
 | Macbook Pro 2012 13" | 1000x1000 w/ 4 players |
 | Macbook Pro 2012 15" | 2000x2000 w/ 4 players |

+## Client seems to crash/freeze
+The client has probably been loaded over HTTPS, and not HTTP.
+It is **important** that it is not loaded over HTTPS.
+If it is, you are not allowed to use regular WebSockets, but have to use WebSockets Secure.
+This requires a more complicated setup, and is not supported at the moment.

+If Chrome persists on wanting to show your players a HTTPS version of the client, either host it yourself or make them open the link in incognito mode; this seems to solve the issue for some users.